-In Cloud Files, there is no inbuilt way to do aliases or multiple names to the same object.
-However, after some documentation trolling and speaking to some of our Cloud Files engineers, there is a way to achieve it, although it is not straightforward.<!-- more -->
+In Cloud Files, there is no built-in way to do aliases or multiple names to the same object.
+However, after some documentation trolling and speaking to some of our Cloud Files engineers, there is a way to achieve it, although it is not straightforward.

 Cloud Files offers large file (over 5G) support by allowing multiple segments to be uploaded and then a manifest that links the segments.
-This is well explained is this blog post
+This blog post explains the concept well.

 curl -D - \ -H "X-Auth-Key: <replace with your api key>" \ -H "X-Auth-User: <replace with your username>" \ https://identity.api.rackspacecloud.com/v1.0

 Results should look similar to the following example:

 HTTP/1.1 204 No Content Server: nginx/0.8.55 Date: Sat, 24 Aug 2013 14:12:13 GMT Connection: keep-alive X-Storage-Token: <storage token> X-Storage-Url: <returned storage URL> X-Server-Management-Url: <returned server management URL> X-CDN-Management-Url: <returned CDN management URL> X-Auth-Token: <auth token used for subsequent requests> vary: Accept, Accept-Encoding, X-Auth-Token, X-Auth-Key, X-Storage-User, X-Storage-Pass, X-Auth-User Cache-Control: s-maxage=85963 VIA: 1.0 Repose (Repose/2.3.5) Front-End-Https: on

 Now let's create a test file which we will use for the symlink.

 We now upload this file to a Cloud Files container named 'examples' using the storage URL returned above.